 Trace Refractions – Enables refractions for the current material.

 Use Exit Color – Enables the use of Exit Color.

-Exit Color – If a ray has reached it's maximum depth this color will be returned instead of tracing the ray further
+Exit Color – If a ray has reached it's maximum depth this color is returned instead of tracing the ray further

 Max Depth – The number of times a ray can be refracted.
 Scenes with lots of refractive and reflective surfaces may require higher values to look correct.